-- 5.1 If a complainant is not satisfied with the outcome of their formal complaint, they may appeal in writing to the RCP Assessment Unit Clinical Lead for Assessment3 (or the Deputy Director for Education where the complaint is about a member of staff). - 5.2 All appeals about complaints will be acknowledged and wherever possible a full response will be made within 20 working days.
-If extenuating circumstances exist which affect this timeframe, the complainant shall be informed and notified of the revised deadline for the response. - 5.3 The decision of the RCP Assessment Unit Clinical Lead for Assessment or Deputy Director for Education is final.
+- 5.1 If a complainant is not satisfied with the outcome of their formal complaint, they may appeal in writing to the RCP Assessment Unit Clinical Lead for Assessment5 (or the RCP Assessment Unit Head of Development & Standards where the complaint is about a member of staff). - 5.2 All appeals about complaints will be acknowledged and wherever possible a full response will be made within 20 working days.
+If extenuating circumstances exist which affect this timeframe, the complainant shall be informed and notified of the revised deadline for the response. - 5.3 The decision of the RCP Assessment Unit Clinical Lead for Assessment or RCP Assessment Unit Head of Development & Standards is final.
 Candidates will be notified of the final decision, and that the complaints procedure is at an end, in their letter.

-3 Or the nominated individual stated during section 1.1
+5 Or the nominated individual stated during section 1.1